Natasha is a writer, artisan, and recent graduate with a Master of the Arts in Teaching.

-After you're removed all of the rind, scrape the peelings in the trash, ditch the cutting board in the sink, give the mango a rinse, put it on a clean cutting board, and scrub your hands with hot water and soap just in case!
+After you've removed the entire rind, scrape the peelings in the trash, ditch the cutting board in the sink, give the mango a rinse, put it on a clean cutting board, and scrub your hands with hot water and soap just in case!
 Because urushiol is an oil, cold water won't cut it, and there's no reason to risk contaminating your fruit by putting it back on the same cutting board.
-Evidence suggests that urushiol can remain active for 5 years on dead plant or items that came into direct contact with it!
+Evidence suggests that urushiol can remain active for five years on dead plants or items that came into direct contact with it!

 The Mango/Poison Ivy Connection